gvwilson/thirdbit/src/fiction/santas/index.md

 Up the stairs,
 left,
 and there:
-the only door he had ever seen in The Building with a little window in it.
+the room he had been "allowed" to stay in after his first escape attempt.

 He dropped his mittens on the carpeted floor, pulled his tools out of his pocket,